dragan1alex/Training3/README.md

 # Training3
 Sockets playground

-Here you'll find a socket that serves local files via a given port and a client that requests files from the server.
+Here you'll find a server app that serves local files via a given port and a client that requests files from the server.

 (server)
 Run as root with the port given as an argument